 Eventually Sternberg struck out on his own, developing a reputation as a leading freelance fossil collector.
+Science historian Lukas Rieppel remarks that Sternberg managed to acquire respect from professional paleontologists that often eluded freelance collectors because Sternberg was "willing to play the part of a self-effacing servant to truth."
 He collected specimens for the American Museum of Natural History (AMNH) and the British Museum, among others.

 Sternberg found all kinds of fossils from the Paleozoic through the Cenozoic, but he is probably best known for the dinosaur fossils he discovered.
 His three sons, George, Charlie and Levi, all became talented fossil collectors in their own right.
 As a young man, George secured a position at AMNH and prospected for fossils under the direction of Barnum Brown.
 Brown had been enormously successful in finding Canadian fossils — so successful than the Canadians decided to hire their own crack team of fossil finders, namely Sternberg and sons.
 So while his son George worked for AMNH, Sternberg and his other sons prospected the same Canadian hills for the Geological Survey of Canada.
 At first, the competition was friendly, but tensions eventually ensued.
 George wound up leaving AMNH to take a position with the Canadian Geological Survey — and his father's crew.